 Candidates for this type of surgery are those over 18 years with healthy eyes and adequate thickness in their cornea.
 Corneal disease, chronic dry eye, and other abnormalities can disqualify one from the surgery.

-Cataracts, the clouding of the eye’s natural lens, are a common part of aging.
-If you’re experiencing blurry vision, glare,…
+Cataracts, the clouding of the eye’s natural lens, are a common part of the aging process.
+They transform the world…